12 Best Places To Visit In Portugal

 Some of the palaces you can visit,

-As a historic site, it is located on the remote shores of River Douro in the Porto region of Ribeira by Vila Nova de Gaia (or just Gaia).
+As a historic site, the Rio Douro Valley is located on the remote shores of River Douro in the Porto region of Ribeira by Vila Nova de Gaia (or just Gaia).
 Despite its location, Gaia is actually a city itself and extends somewhat from the river.

 The river is marked by a spectacular Douro railway, frequent tourism, and – related – the construction and production of the port – a solid wine – grapes, regular wine, and other agricultural products.

 The latter includes wine-producing areas such as Ribera del Duero.
-It doesn’t require second thoughts to be included in your list of places to visit in Portugal.
+It doesn’t require second thoughts to be included in your list.

 4. The Venice of Portugal, Aveiro